 Big Data Speeding Up

 With Hadoop’s increased traction in the enterprise, the demand from end users for fast data exploration is bound to grow.
-The users expect more than what the traditional data warehouse have to offer.
+The users expect more than what the traditional data warehouse has to offer.
 To meet these requirements of the end users, there is a dire need to adopt technologies like Cloudera Impala, AtScale, Actian Vector and Jethro Data enabling the OLAP cube.
-Resultantly, Hadoop will grow clearing the traditional Business Intelligence concepts and the world of Big Data.
+Resultantly, Hadoop will grow to clear the traditional Business Intelligence concepts and the world of Big Data.

 The Numbers Of Options For “Preparing” End Users To Discover All Forms Of Data Growth

 Self-service data preparation tools are gaining popularity.
 This is partly because of the shift towards business-user generated data discovery tools which reduce data analyses time.
 It is important to businesses to reduce time and complexity for preparing data analysis.
 This is something which is also quite important to the world of Big Data where one has to deal with a variety of data types and formats.

 Convergence of IoT, Cloud and Big Data

 The technology is still in its nascent stage but the data from devices in the Internet of Things will become one of the “killer apps” for the cloud and will drive the petabyte-scale data explosion.
 This is the reason that leading cloud and data companies like Google, AWS and Microsoft will be bringing IoT services to life in order to make data move to their cloud-based analytics engines without any friction.

 To sum up, these are some of the trends which you should look out for in the world of Big Data.
 The field of Big Data is growing exponentially and is going to present a lot of opportunities in the years to come.
 Cognixia provides amazing training on Big Data and its allied technologies like Hadoop, Spark and Storm.
 For further information, you can write to us at firstname.lastname@example.org